 Alternatives to YouTube

-The only over video streaming source I have experience with is is Vimeo.
+The only other video streaming source I personally have experience with is is Vimeo.
 They have free and paid accounts accounts.
-They have something similar to YouTube’s related videos called “staff picks”, but you can turn it off if you pay for one of their premium account (starting at $7/month).
+They do have something similar to YouTube’s “related videos” called “staff picks”, but you can turn them off if you pay for one of their premium accounts (starting at $7/month).

-Unlike YouTube, the ability to not show related videos happens inside your account settings, so you have to own the video in order to change this setting.
+Unlike YouTube, the ability to not show related videos happens inside your account settings, so you have to own the video in question if you want to change this setting.

 Daily motion, has a “Up Next Queue” which is similar to YouTube’s “Related Videos” but it can be turned off my adding